satansdeer/satansdeer.github.com/_posts/2018-03-19-gradient-coin-tutorial-part-2.markdown

 You can check out the code related to this tutorial [here](https://github.com/satansdeer/gradient-token-tutorial)

-In next chapter we'll add frontend and have fully functional game on ethereum network.
+In next chapter, we'll add frontend and have a fully functional game on ethereum network.